rafaelkamimura/vibes-mcp-cli/docs/TUI-Usage.md

 - **Home**: Main menu for navigation.
 - **Chat**: Interactive chat view (send messages to LLM or MCP agent).
 - **Agent**: Chat view against the Vibes Agent backend (`/agent/chat`).
-- **Postman**: Browse and load a Postman collection for issuing HTTP requests.
+- **Explorer**: Browse and view files in your local filesystem.
+Press Enter to view, or press 'm' on a file to switch to MCP mode with the file path prefilled.
 - **MCP**: Invoke a JSON-RPC tool call via the `/mcp` endpoint.
 Use the Tools dropdown to pick a tool, which pre-fills the input box.

 ## Controls